 If you think you have been caught out

-If you think you have been the victim of a fraudulent scam, or that someone is trying to defraud you, contact your bank and the Police as soon as possible.
-Fraudsters are known to re-target those previously targeted, claiming that they can recover lost money; this is false.
+If you think you have been the victim of a fraudulent scam, or that someone is trying to defraud you, contact the Police.
 There are other actions you can take, depending on what country you live in.

 If you live in the UK the services in this list can help if you have, or think you have been the victim of fraud:

-- If you think you may have been caught out, defrauded or experienced cybercrime, we recommend that you contact Action Fraud (which is the National Fraud & Cybercrime Reporting Centre) or report directly to the Police if you live in Scotland.
+- If you think you may have been caught out, defrauded or experienced cybercrime, we recommend that you contact Action Fraud (which is the National Fraud & Cybercrime Reporting Centre) or report directly to the Police.